 A growing media and information company

-As a global media organization, News Corp is a poster child for digital innovation. compelling and timely content is the goal, which makes information security a top priority for its companies.
+As a global media organisation, News Corp is a poster child for digital innovation.
+Compelling and timely content is the goal, which makes information security a top priority for its companies.
 Add to that the rapid transformation from print to digital and all the pressure to identify reliable business models, and you have a situation where daily, unrelenting change is a fact of life.

 In the succeeding few years, News Corp purchased Move, Inc., an online real estate services network; Unruly, a social video ad platform; and Storyful, a social media news agency.
 News Corp also expanded its global digital footprint with a focus on in India—purchasing VCCircle, a digital data and venture capital network there, and investing in the Indian digital real estate market.